Acceptance, Mindfulness & Emotion Lab

 Current Graduate Students

 I grew up in Southern California, and graduated from the University of California, Irvine in 2007 with a Bachelors Degree in psychology.
 I feel very fortunate to have been accepted to Suffolk and am thrilled to be a part of the Acceptance, Mindfulness and Emotion Lab.
-In my spare time, I enjoy spending time with my family, friends, yoga, being outdoors, travelling, and dancing on a stationary bicycle (though not necessarily in that order!).
+In my spare time, I enjoy spending time with my family, friends, yoga, being outdoors, traveling, and dancing on a stationary bicycle (though not necessarily in that order!).

 Clinical and Research Interests: My clinical experiences include working with adults at McLean Hospital, Massachusetts Mental Health Center, Massachusetts General Hospital, and at Edith Nourse Rogers Memorial Veterans Hospital in Bedford, MA.
 I am interested in working with adults with serious mental illness, mood, and anxiety disorders.
 I aim to incorporate values and acceptance interventions with more traditional cognitive behavioral approaches to treatment while considering how culture and clients’ unique backgrounds contribute to their current experience of the world.